build2-packaging/zstd/README.md

 scenarios at `zlib`-level and better compression ratios.

-This file contains setup instructions and other details that are more appropriate for the development rather than consumption.
+This file contains setup instructions and other details that are more appropriate for development rather than consumption.
 If you want to use `zstd` in your `build2`-based project, then instead see the accompanying `PACKAGE-README.md` files: